-- ✓ 10+2 years of schooling and 3 years of university (total 15 years) as recognized by SSSIHL - ✓ Either passed or appeared for Final exams at Bachelor's degree level before the date of Admissions Test - ✓ Bachelor's degree (BA/BA (Hons.)/B.Sc./B.Sc.
+- 10+2 years of schooling and 3 years of university (total 15 years) as recognized by SSSIHL - Either passed or appeared for Final exams at Bachelor's degree level before the date of Admissions Test - Bachelor's degree (BA/BA (Hons.)/B.Sc./B.Sc.
 (Hons.)/B.Com.
-(Hons.)/BBA/BE/B.Tech.): 50% or more (English) and 60% or more (Aggregate incl.
-English); or 5 or more in English and CGPA aggregate of 6 or more (10-point scale).
-(If not appeared for Bachelor's degree final exams, aggregate marks in all the preceding Years/Semesters put together marks will be considered) - ✓ Age: preferably below 28 years as of 31st May in the year of admission
+(Hons.)/BBA/BE/B.Tech.)
+If not appeared for Bachelor's degree final exams, aggregate marks in all the preceding Years/Semesters put together will be considered. - Age: Preferably below 28 years as of 31st May in the year of admission